-Australia provides a generous incentive programme for entities incurring eligible expenditure on R&D activities.
+Australia provides an incentive programme for entities incurring eligible expenditure on R&D activities.
 Depending on the size of a business, claimants under the R&D programme may be eligible for one of the following incentives:

-(a) For small businesses (less than AU\$20 million aggregated turnover): a 43.5% refundable tax offset (i.e. cash in hand).

-(b) For other businesses: a 38.5% non-refundable tax offset for eligible expenditure below AU\$100 million and 30% for eligible expenditure over AU\$100 million.
+- (a) For small businesses (aggregated turnover of AU\$20 million or more): a 43.5% refundable tax offset (i.e. cash in hand). - (b) For other businesses: a 38.5% non-refundable tax offset for eligible expenditure below AU\$100 million and 30% for eligible expenditure over AU\$100 million.